12

 Signs of Xanax Bar Addiction

-Unfortunately, it is not always easy to identify Xanax bar abuse.
+Unfortunately, it is not always easy to identify Xanax abuse.
 Some signs that someone may have an addiction include:

 • Taking Xanax for longer than prescribed